h4ckyou/h4ckyou.github.io/posts/programming/Leetcode/Sum Root to Leaf Numbers/solution.md

 So our goal is to get the sum of all the root-->leaf nodes

-A leaf is a node t hat doesn't have children
+A leaf is a node that doesn't have children

 From the binary tree the leaf there are `5, 1 and 0`
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/92e59866-4996-4113-875e-818e78d8ab8a)